fitrianingrum/fitrianingrum.me/content/post/2020/account-confirmation-aspnet-core-sendgrid.md

 ```

-**Step 12.** Go to SendGrid's website (https://signup.sendgrid.com/) and sign up for a new account for free.
+**Step 12.** Go to SendGrid's website (https://signup.sendgrid.com/) and sign up for a new account.
+It's free, but you might need to contact their Customer Support to activate the new account.

 Skip this step if you already have a SendGrid account.

+{{< note >}}
+If you have an Azure account, you can [sign up for a new SendGrid account from the Azure portal](https://docs.microsoft.com/en-us/azure/sendgrid-dotnet-how-to-send-email), which I think is more straightforward.
+{{< /note >}}

 **Step 13.** Sign in to your SendGrid account and [create a new API key](https://sendgrid.com/docs/ui/account-and-settings/api-keys/#creating-an-api-key).